Humour as a coping mechanism!

 JACOB REES-MOGG’S SLOUCH

 In a spectacular display of what MP Anna Turley described as “arrogance, entitlement, disrespect, and contempt” for parliament, Jacob Rees-Mogg lounged with his eyes closed while MPs debated the future of democracy.
-Although Rees-Mogg will undoubtedly use the excuse that he was lying close to a speaker in order to hear debates more clearly, the pose was chastised by politicians and the media alike, who should all agree: he’s a cunt.
+Although Rees-Mogg will undoubtedly use the excuse that he was lying close to a speaker in order to hear debates more clearly, the pose was chastised by politicians and the media alike.

 NO SYMPATHY FOR TORY REBELS